Finding Love at The Associated

 How did you meet?

-Rachel: Hirsh and I met at the tail end of IMPACT’s Sips and Sweets event in 2018.
+Rachel: Hirsh and I met at the tail end of YAD’s Sips and Sweets event in 2018.
 Jen Liberman (at the time Arman), who I had become friends with a bit earlier that night, came over to me and said there’s another lawyer in the room who wanted to meet me.
 She then gave an amazing qualifier stating while she hadn’t met him before tonight, she ‘works out with his mother, who is a doll.’
 We ended up grabbing a drink that night.

 Hirsh: We met at the end of an Associated event.
 After seeing Rachel from across the room throughout the evening, a mutual friend noticed and insisted on making an introduction.
 Rachel and I started talking and things were going so well I asked (insisted) on a drink.
 Three plus years later we’re getting married.